generation-org/tech-foundations-labs/learner-instructions/LO-8-scheduled-backups.md

 cd /var/www/html; sudo tar xpf /backups/wordpress.tar.*
 ```

-Your three tasks today are as follows:
+Your tasks today are as follows:
  - Create a solution that works with these instructions.
  - Automate the process to create a backup every Friday at 23:59.
+ - Synchronise a local copy of the `wordpress/` directory inside `/backups/`.
+     - **Note: This process should only sync files that have been altered.**
- - Synchronise a local copy of the `/var/www/html/wordpress` directory, and automate this process to occur every Monday at 03:00 in the morning. **This process should only sync files that have been altered.**
+ - Automate this process to occur every Monday at 03:00 in the morning.

 Happy coding!